ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 - Transfer large object uploads over 200MB in the console and 1GB using a SDK or library
 - Upload entire folders of any type of data including multi-media files, disk images, and any other structured or unstructured data
 - Customize transfer speeds and default preferences
-- Transfers take place in the background instead of in the active browser window
 - Transfers can be viewed, paused/resumed, or cancelled independently

 Aspera is available in the {{site.data.keyword.cloud_notm}} [console](#console) and can also be used programatically using an [SDK](#sdk).